 Q: Can students attend Northpoint if they have a learning disability or have received accommodations (i.e. IEP or 504) from another school?

 A: While under certain circumstances, Northpoint can be a good fit for students with learning challenges, Northpoint is not equipped nor are teachers and staff specifically trained in this area.
 In addition, students must be able to conduct themselves in the classroom without being a disruption and must also be able to complete the work outlined in each course description.

 Q: If a student struggles with anxiety, can he or she still attend Northpoint?

 A: Students must be able to conduct themselves in the classroom without being a disruption and must also be able to complete the work outlined in each course.
 For example, many classes require presentations in front of the teacher and peers as part of the class grade.
 If the student is unable to complete the assignment, he or she will be unable to earn the points for that presentation.

 Q: What if my student has a medical condition that may cause extended absences?

 A: Northpoint’s attendance policy is outlined in the student handbook.
 Exceptions to the attendance policy (a maximum of four (4) days per semester) can be requested through the administration.
 Upon administrative approval, a written plan will be put in place by the teacher(s) outlining expectations for completion of all missed work.

 Q: Is Northpoint affiliated with the church?

-A: Northpoint has a rental agreement with Grace Church.
+A: Northpoint has a rental agreement with the churches we meet in.
 Northpoint is a non-denominational program and is unaffiliated with any specific denomination or church.